sydasif/ansible-networking-lab/README.md

 1. YAML files should end in .yaml or .yml
 2. YAML is case sensitive
-3. YAML does not allow the use of tabs, spaces are used instead of tab.
+3. YAML does not allow the use of tabs, spaces are used instead of tabs.

 #### YAML Basic Data Types